-The Company's benefit plans and award agreements provide that LTIP Units will vest upon the date that the grantee's employment with the Company and its affiliates ends on account of the grantee's termination of employment by the grantee for Good Reason (as defined below):
+The Company's benefit plans and award agreements generally refer to the terms and conditions of the Employment Agreements and Severance Plan with respect to accelerated vesting upon certain events.
+However, with respect to Mr. Barber and Ms. Holley, each award agreement generally provides for accelerated vesting upon the grantee's termination of employment by the grantee for Good Reason (as defined below):

-"Good Reason" means: (i) a material diminution in the grantee's base salary; (ii) a material diminution or adverse change in the grantee's title, duties or authority; (iii) a material breach by the Company or the Operating Partnership of any of its covenants or obligations under the relevant LTIP Award Agreement; or (iv) the relocation of the geographic location of the grantee's principal place of employment by more than 50 miles from the location of the grantee's principal place of employment; provided that, in the case of the grantee's allegation of Good Reason, (A) the condition described in the foregoing clauses must have arisen without the grantee's consent; (B) the grantee must provide written notice to Operating Partnership of such condition in accordance with the Agreement within 45 days of the initial existence of the condition; (C) the condition specified in such notice must remain uncorrected for 30 days after receipt of such notice by Operating Partnership; and (D) the grantee's date of termination must occur within 60 days after such notice is received by Operating Partnership.
+"Good Reason" generally means: (i) a material diminution in the grantee's base salary; (ii) a material diminution or adverse change in the grantee's title, duties or authority; (iii) a material breach by the Company or the Operating Partnership of any of its covenants or obligations under the relevant LTIP Award Agreement; or (iv) the relocation of the geographic location of the grantee's principal place of employment by more than 50 miles from the location of the grantee's principal place of employment; provided that, in the case of the grantee's allegation of Good Reason, (A) the condition described in the foregoing clauses must have arisen without the grantee's consent; (B) the grantee must provide written notice to the Operating Partnership of such condition in accordance with the Agreement within 45 days of the initial existence of the condition; (C) the condition specified in such notice must remain uncorrected for 30 days after receipt of such notice by the Operating Partnership; and (D) the grantee's date of termination must occur within 60 days after such notice is received by the Operating Partnership.